operand/agency/docs/README.md

 ```
 Hello, world!
 ```
-... will be broadcast to all agents as a `"say"` action.
+will be broadcast to all agents as a `"say"` action.

 To send a point-to-point message to a specific agent, or to call actions other than `"say"`, you can use the following format:
 ```
-/action_name to:AgentID arg1:"value 1" arg2:"value 2"
+/agent_id.action_name arg1:"value 1" arg2:"value 2"
 ```